-In addition to the UK Government OLEV Grant (£500), residents in Scotland can access an additional £300 from the Energy Saving Trust.
+Residents in Scotland can access an additional £250 from the Energy Saving Trust.
 We explain what the EST Grant is and how our Scottish customers can access this funding.

 How do I access the EST funding?

-The OLEV Grant is included in the cost of the charger and installation, as the supplier receives the funding from OLEV directly.
-Whereas the EST Grant is applied for by the customer directly.
-Upon meeting the requirements, the EST will reimburse you up to £300.
+The EST Grant is applied for by the customer directly.
+Upon meeting the requirements, the EST will reimburse you up to £250.